WebAssembly/spec/spectec/test-prose/TEST.md

   - the function type functype is valid.

 Packtype_sub
-- the packed type packtype matches itself.
+- the packed type packtype matches only itself.

 Numtype_sub
-- the number type numtype matches itself.
+- the number type numtype matches only itself.

 Deftype_sub
 - the defined type deftype_1 matches the defined type deftype_2 if: